 The Monterey wrongful death lawyers at Harris Personal Injury Lawyers understand the adversity you and your family are facing.
 Beyond the emotional trauma, you may also be dealing with steep medical bills, funeral costs, and lost income.
 Our attorneys are here to help you pursue the compensation you need to cover these expenses and move on with life.

-We have helped our clients recover more than $300 million in settlements and verdicts.
+We have helped our clients recover more than $300,000,000 in settlements and verdicts.
 To discuss your case in a free consultation, call us today at 1-800-GO-HARRIS.

 Types of Wrongful Death Cases We Handle in Monterey, California